Castor Beans: Surprising Benefits & Properties Explained

 Conclusion

 Although being one of the oldest crops, castor plants contributes to only 0.15% of the total production of vegetable oils in the world.
-Castor oil is of high importance to the global specialty in the chemical industry due to the commercial source of hydroxylated fatty acid.
+Importance of Castor oil seed is of high to the global specialty in the chemical industry due to the commercial source of hydroxylated fatty acid.
 Although it accounts for only 0.15% in the global production of vegetable oils, yet the record of the last 25 years shows the worldwide consumption to be more than 50%, which rose from 400,000 tons in 1985 to 610,000 tons in 2010.
 On an average, the consumption of castor oil increased at an alarming rate of 7.32 thousand tons per year.

 Ambuja Solvex Pvt.
 Ltd. is one of the leading castor oil manufacturers, produces both industrial and pharmaceutical grade castor oil.
 The firm extracts the oil carefully without disturbing the unique properties.
 Moreover the firm uses the purest form of castor oil for its pharmaceutical uses.
 Besides, Ambuja Solvex uses the high quality ingredients in manufacturing industrial products such as industrial fluids, paints, lubricants, varnishes and adhesives.
 It also meets the increasing global demand for castor oil.